Tsehben/exeatlog/README.md

 - Teachers can issue and track exeats for their students.
 - Students can apply for and check the status of their exeats.

-## Contributing
-Contributions to the Exeatlog project are welcome.
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.